opf/openproject/doc/operation_guides/packager/backup-guide.md

 The backup created via the packager command line client consists of four parts which are all zipped using `gzip`.
-Except the MySQL database dump the parts can be restored by untar/unzip the `*.tar.gzip` and copy the content to the proper location.
+Except the MySQL database dump these parts can be restored by untar/unzip the `*.tar.gzip` and copy the content to the proper location.
 The command to untar and unzip the `*.tar.gz` files looks like this (using sample file names from above):